1. How does COVID cause hair loss?

 What does Covid hair loss look like?

-Covid hair loss is characterized by a couple of distinct symptoms:
+You can get a better idea about the condition by looking at covid hair loss pictures.
+However, covid hair loss is characterized by a couple of distinct symptoms:

 1. Increased hair loss

 Patients reporting hair loss after Covid-19 usually notice large clumps of hair falling out during their daily hair care routine.
-Most people tend to notice an increased amount of hair shedding after washing or combing their hair, which leads to noticeable hair thinning.

 2. Hair shedding occurs around 3 months post-covid